-I need to make some employees redundant but I can't afford to pay redundancies or wages because of cash flow problems due to the pandemic.
+I need to make some employees redundant but I can’t afford to pay redundancies or wages because of cash flow problems.
 What can I do?

 You could enter into an insolvency procedure such as administration or a company voluntary arrangement that will allow the company to make redundancies at no cost because the Government will pay the redundancy payments from the national insurance fund.
 This is handled by the redundancy payments office (RPO).
 To see how it works in practice see our page on redundancy and CVA.
 The same applies in administration.